tttor/ctrl-foundation/method/actor-critic/reactor_gruslys_2018.md

   * an action-value Q-function (the critic) evaluating the current policy π, and
   * an estimated behavioural policy `\hat{\mu}` which we use for off-policy correction.
 * training
-  * The critic is trained by the multi-step off-policy **Retrace algorithm**
+  * critic: trained by the multi-step off-policy **Retrace algorithm**
-  * the actor is trained by a novel **β-leave-one-out policy gradient estimate** (which uses both the off-policy corrected return and the estimated Q- function).
+  * actor: trained by **β-leave-one-out policy gradient estimate**
+    * uses both the off-policy corrected return and the estimated Q- function).
+    * improves the trade-off between variance and bias by using action values as a baseline.
 * Distributional Retrace,
   * a new policy evaluation algorithm which brings multi-step off-policy updates to the distributional reinforcement learning setting
-* β-leave-one-out policy gradient algorithm,
-  * which improves the trade-off between variance and bias by using action values as a baseline.

 ## setup
 * Atari 2600 benchmarks from the Arcade Learning Environment (ALE)
 * uses a deep **recurrent** neural network, ie LSTM

 ## result
-* an agent with
+* higher sample-efficiency
-  * higher sample-efficiency than Prioritized Dueling DQN (Wang et al., 2017) and Categorical DQN (Bellemare et al., 2017), while giving
+  * than Prioritized Dueling DQN (Wang et al., 2017) and Categorical DQN (Bellemare et al., 2017), while giving
-  * better run-time performance than A3C (Mnih et al., 2016).
+* better run-time performance
+  * than A3C (Mnih et al., 2016).
 * The Reactor is
-  * sample-efficient thanks to the use of memory replay, and
+  * sample-efficient due to the use of memory replay, and
   * numerical efficient since it uses multi-step returns.

-## misc
+## background
 * Much of the recent work can be divided into two categories
   * those of which that, often building on the DQN framework, act eps-greedily according to an action-value function and